-While, Small stains or an occasional drop of fluid under your vehicle may not mean much.
-But wet spots deserve attention; check puddles immediately.
+Small stains or an occasional drop of fluid under your vehicle, may not mean much.
+But, wet spots deserve attention, so, check puddles immediately.

 - Yellowish green, pastel blue or fluorescent orange colors indicate, an overheated engine.
-Consequently, An antifreeze leak caused by a bad hose, water pump or leaking radiator.
+Also, an antifreeze leak caused by a bad hose, water pump or leaking radiator.

-- A dark brown or black oily fluid means the engine is leaking oil.
-As a result, A bad seal or gasket could cause the leak.
+- A dark brown or black oily fluid means, the engine is leaking oil.
+Consequently, a bad seal or gasket, could cause the leak.

 - A sweet, steamy odor indicates a coolant leak.
-Consequently, If the temperature gauge or warning light does not indicate overheating, drive carefully to the nearest service station.
-Above all, Keeping an eye on your gauges.
-If the odor is accompanied by a hot, metallic scent and steam from under the hood, your engine has overheated.
+Consequently, if the temperature gauge or warning light does not indicate overheating; drive carefully to the nearest service station.
+Above all, keeping an eye on your gauges.
+If the odor is accompanied by a hot, metallic scent and steam from under the hood; your engine has overheated.
 Pull over immediately.
-Consequently, Continued driving could cause severe engine damage.
-Finally, The vehicle should be towed for repair.
+Because, continued driving, could cause severe engine damage.
+Above all, the vehicle should be towed for repair.

 Here are some common noises and what they mean: